 OP monitors the projects annually to ensure that the planned actions are implemented from the environmental and social perspective.
 The customer must submit a report on the project's progress.
 In the case of misuse, OP goes through the suitable measures with other financiers.

-OP reports annually the projects within EP scope to the Equity Principles Association.
+OP reports annually the projects within EP scope to the Equator Principles Association.